mdegans/mdegans/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a project for a client.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m preparing to publish some Rust crates, and I'm still learning Rust.
 - 👯 I’m looking to collaborate on anything Tegra or Covid-19 related.
-- 🤔 I’m looking for help with Debian packaging.
 - 💬 Ask me about Tegra.
 - 📫 How to reach me: michael.john.degans@gmail.com
 - 😄 Pronouns: he/him